Chris Wreford-Brown: Later naval career

-He became commanding officer of the frigate HMS Cornwall as well as Captain of 8th Frigate Squadron in 1988.
+Wreford-Brown became commanding officer of the frigate HMS Cornwall as well as Captain of 8th Frigate Squadron in 1988.
 His other commands include the diesel submarine HMS Opossum and the nuclear submarine HMS Valiant.

 Post-military career

-Wreford-Brown retired from the Royal Navy in 1995 with the rank of Captain, and was employed as a Director of Paignton Zoo until his retirement in 2010.
+Wreford-Brown retired from the Royal Navy in 1995 with the rank of Captain, and was employed as a Director of Paignton Zoo in Devon until his retirement in 2010.